Leylah Fernandez: 2025: Washington Open and Japan Women's Open titles

+2026: Sixth WTA Tour singles title

+In April at the Stuttgart Grand Prix, Fernandez defeated Alexandra Eala and Zeynep Sönmez to reach the quarterfinals, at which point she lost to top seed Elena Rybakina in a match that lasted three hours and went to a third set tiebreak.
+Later that month at the Madrid Open, she received a bye as 24th seed and then recorded wins over Julia Grabher, 15th seed Iva Jovic and 31st seed Ann Li to make it through to the quarterfinals of a WTA 1000 event for the first time in almost two years.
+Fernandez lost in the last eight to ninth seed Mirra Andreeva, in straight sets.

+Seeded seventh at the Strasbourg Open, she overcame wildcard entrant Léolia Jeanjean and Magdalena Fręch to reach her third WTA quarterfinal of the year, which she lost to top seed and fellow Canadian Victoria Mboko.
+Teaming up with Laura Siegemund, Fernandez reached the doubles final at the Queen's Club Championships in June, losing to Tereza Mihalíková and Olivia Nicholls in a super tiebreak.

+In September at the Singapore Open, she defeated qualifier Kyōka Okamura, Alycia Parks, top seed Mirra Andreeva and fifth seed Maja Chwalińska to make it into the final, where she overcame Talia Gibson to win her sixth WTA Tour singles title.

 Personal life

 Fernandez is a fan of football clubs Real Madrid and Manchester City.

 She speaks fluent English, French and Spanish and is studying business at Indiana University East, which has partnership with the WTA and the Women's Tennis Benefits Association that enables players to pursue online bachelor's degrees while competing in tournaments.
+In April 2026, Fernandez confirmed on social media that she was in a relationship with Canadian ice sled hockey player Vincent Boily.

 Charitable work

 Fernandez started the Leylah Annie & Family Foundation, a non-profit organization dedicated to providing families with a better quality of life through education and sports.

 Endorsements

 Fernandez is sponsored by Canadian brand Lululemon for apparel and by French brand Babolat for racquets, currently using the Babolat Pure Aero racquet.
 In January 2022, she became the first global brand ambassador in tennis for Lululemon.
 Lululemon replaces her prior apparel sponsor Asics, which she will continue to use for footwear until Lululemon launches its tennis footwear line by the end of 2022.
 She is also sponsored by wireless telecommunications company Telcel/Claro, cosmetics company Birchbox, Morgan Stanley, and EasyPost.
 She also is a brand ambassador for Flair Airlines along with fellow Canadians Eugenie Bouchard and Félix Auger-Aliassime.
 Additional sponsors include USANA, Microsure, and Cambridge Global Payments.
 In January 2022, she became a Google ambassador in Canada for the Google Pixel 6 and Pixel 6 Pro as well as Gatorade Canada ambassador.